 How will I determine if I’m performing the controlled act of psychotherapy?

 Based on the RHPA definition, there are five elements in the controlled act.
 All five elements must be met for you to be performing the controlled act:

 - You are treating a patient

 - You are applying a psychotherapy technique

-3. You have a therapeutic relationship with the client
+- You have a therapeutic relationship with the patient

-4. The client has a serious disorder of thought, cognition, mood, emotional regulation, perception or memory
+- The patient has a serious disorder of thought, cognition, mood, emotional regulation, perception or memory

-5. This disorder may seriously impair the client’s judgment, insight, behaviour, communication or social functioning
+- This disorder may seriously impair the patient’s judgment, insight, behaviour, communication or social functioning

-It is possible you may be performing psychotherapy but not the controlled act of psychotherapy.
+Nurses may perform elements of psychotherapy, but not the controlled act of psychotherapy.
 For example, if only four of the above components apply, you are not performing the controlled act.